-\begin{example}\mlabel{E:PPincidence} The incidence poset $P(I_\Delta,B)$ for the homogeneous basis $B$ of the minimal resolution of the Stanley-Reisner ideal $I_\Delta$ of the projective plane presented in Example \ref{E:PPRes} has Hasse diagram given by the solid edges below:
+\begin{example}\mlabel{E:PPincidence} The incidence poset $P(\mathcal F_\bullet,B)$ for the homogeneous basis $B$ of a minimal resolution $\mathcal F_\bullet$ of the Stanley-Reisner ideal $I$ of the projective plane triangulation $\nabla$ presented in Example~\ref{E:PPRes} has the following Hasse diagram:

-Note that the order complex of the open filter for the maximal element of dimension $3$ is isomorphic to the first barycentric subdivision of $\Delta$. \end{example}
+Note that the open lower set generated by the maximal element of dimension $3$ is precisely the face poset of the simplicial complex $\nabla$, thus the order complex of this lower set is isomorphic to the first barycentric subdivision of $\nabla$. \end{example}

 \begin{example}\mlabel{E:TwoIncidence} In general, different choices of bases with minimal support for the same chain complex will result in non-isomorphic incidence posets.
-For instance, the two choices of a basis with minimal support from Example~\ref{E:TwoResolutions} give rise to two non-isomorphic incidence posets, with Hasse diagrams displayed below.
+For instance, the two choices for a basis with minimal support from Example~\ref{E:TwoResolutions} give rise to two non-isomorphic incidence posets whose Hasse diagrams are displayed below.

 \end{example}

 The following theorem provides a key technical tool needed for the proofs of our main results.